dbaila123/smart_notes/SPRINTS/SPRINT 47/Cierre planificado - ASISTENCIAS/3- get_configuraciones/get_configuraciones - Modificado.md

 			FROM cierreAsistenciaReportes car
 			WHERE car.dFecha_Cierre_Planificado is not null
 			ORDER BY car.dFecha_Cierre_Planificado DESC;
         END
+     IF (SELECT COUNT(sConfiguration) from @configurations_request where sConfiguration = 'state_dashboard') = 1
+        BEGIN
+            INSERT INTO @configuraciones
+        	SELECT
+				c.sCodigo,
+				c.sDescripcion,
+				'STATE_DASHBOARD' AS sTipo_Configuracion
+			FROM Configs c
+			WHERE sTabla = 'ESTADO_INDICADORES'
+			AND nEstado = 1;
+        END
     --RETURN CONFIGURACIONES
     SELECT * FROM @configuraciones --order by sDescripcion